What is Single Touch Payroll?

 For larger employers with 20 or more, employees should now be reporting through STP.
 It came into effect since 1st July 2018.

-For employers with 1- 4 employees (micro-employers), there are number of low cost or no cost software available to report STP.
+For employers with 1- 4 employees (micro-employers), there is a number of low-cost or no-cost software available to report STP.
 They will be able to lodge the payroll through tax or BAS agents quarterly, rather than at each pay period.
 However, this option will only be available until 30th June 2021.

 Which Software Provides STP Feature?

 Big and popular accounting software such as Xero and MYOB have integrated STP within their Payroll processing feature without any extra charges.
 Other providers such as Quickbooks and Reckon also provide STP reporting at minimal cost.
-On top of this, there are list of software providers that provide low-cost or no-cost STP reporting.
-You can follow the link here.
+On top of this, there is a list of software providers that provide low-cost or no-cost STP reporting.

-There are no hard and fast rules in choosing a right software provider.
+There are no hard and fast rules in choosing the right software provider.
 All of them must be approved by ATO and can be adopted for your business for STP reporting.

 Our thoughts on STP

-Single Touch Payroll is ATO latest reporting system implemented to introduce transparency and free flow of payroll data.
-With the introduction of STP individuals, related government organisations and authorised parties can access to an individual’s income data instantly and with confidence.
+Single Touch Payroll is ATO’s latest reporting system implemented to introduce transparency and the free flow of payroll data.
+With the introduction of STP individuals, related government organizations, and authorized parties can access an individual’s income data instantly and with confidence.

-STP will practically eliminate all the errors, double handling and potential fraud income declaration.
-The system will be very helpful to the organisations such as credit providers, immigration department, financial institution, Centrelink and tax agents.
+STP will practically eliminate all the errors, double handling, and potential fraud income declaration.
+The system will be very helpful to the organizations such as credit providers, immigration departments, financial institutions, Centrelink, and tax agents.

-Technology ridden modern world require paperless, free flowing information readily available in the hand.
-Thus, we think that introduction of STP is a good move by ATO in transforming Australia into digital age.
+The technology-ridden modern world requires paperless, free-flowing information readily available in the hand.
+Thus, we think that introduction of STP is a good move by ATO in transforming Australia into the digital age.

 How BLC Training Can Support You with STP Change?

 BLC Training has teamed up with our business partner –Lotus Smart Accounting to deliver a series of info sessions on the topic of Single Touch Payroll.
-We understand the move to real-time digital reporting maybe a big change for both business owners and accountants, so join us for this info session to help you understand what you need to do to prepare for this changes coming to you from 1st July 2019.
+We understand the move to real-time digital reporting may be a big change for both business owners and accountants, so join us for this info session to help you understand what you need to do to prepare for these changes coming to you from 1st July 2019.
 Check out the upcoming events on our Facebook Page.